 Kids 0-5 years will enjoy this little playground and mums will enjoy the coffee shop nearby.

-Features: big see-saw, merry-go-round, slides, cubby house with steering wheel, soft fall ground & shade sail.
+Features: big see-saw, merry-go-round, slides, cubby house with a steering wheel, soft fall ground & shade sail.

 Parking: Street parking on Sager Place.